yashasip7/Fresher-Coding-Assessment/music/README.md

 ### Expected Outcome

-Suppose that, in a particular music library, the user has the following songs:
+Suppose that, in a particular music library, the user has the following songs in the `Music` folder:

 ```text
 Music